 By Rachel Martin

-My parents explained that freedom came in boxes, and just as a child is slowly entrusted space from a playpen, to a room with a gate, then the ability to play throughout the house, so will my freedom grow in my teen years.
+My parents explained that freedom came in boxes.
+Just as a child is slowly entrusted space from a playpen, to a room with a gate, then the ability to play throughout the house, so will my freedom grow in my teen years.
 Each year, as I proved to them that I could handle the responsibility gifted to me, my birthday gift would arrive as a new and bigger box of freedom.

 Their goal with these birthday gifts was to help develop me into a self reliant, independent adult.
 On my fourteenth birthday, if I had proven to my parents that I was responsible with my room then a new and bigger freedom awaited me.
 Knowing, at thirteen, what freedoms were ahead for me each year was incentive to earn my parents’ trust and earn a bigger box of freedom.

-Every year, I opened a new box to find new freedoms about homework, my curfew, dating, getting my driver’s license, job opportunities and ultimately, the world.
+Every year, I opened a new box.
+I’d find new freedoms about homework, my curfew, dating, getting my driver’s license, job opportunities and ultimately, the world.

 I remember my dad taking me to the DMV exactly thirty days after my sixteenth birthday, the first day the state of Indiana would allow me to get my driver’s license.
 He waited patiently as I took my test, my picture and watched as a brand new license was being printed.
 He told me he was proud of me, and that I earned such a great privilege.
 Hearing those words meant more than any freedom.
 He handed me the car keys and I drove his navy blue Buick home through the December snow as he sat in the passenger seat.
 Many teenagers see a driver’s license as a right.
 I saw it as a responsibility and a sign of my parents’ faith in me.
 I also saw it as one step closer to a bigger box of freedom.